 While ground flax and chia seeds contain some Omega 3s, they are more difficult for the body to utilize and shouldn’t be relied on as your only source.
-Fish, wild salmon and sardines, in particular, are great sources of Omega 3s.
+Fish, wild salmon, and sardines, in particular, are great sources of Omega 3s.
 Grass-fed beef and eggs from grass-fed chickens contain more Omega 3s than those that are raised conventionally on feed made from corn and soy.

 A good quality cod liver oil, such as Carlson’s, is the best source for Omega-3 fatty acids.
-Omega-3s are the most-deficient and most-needed EFAs for most people.
+Omega-3s are the most deficient and most-needed EFAs for most people.

 Antioxidant-Rich Vegetables and Fruits

-People with both hyperthyroid and hypothyroid issues have been shown to have greater oxidative stress occurring in their bodies than than health people without thyroid disease (12).
+People with both hyperthyroid and hypothyroid issues have been shown to have greater oxidative stress occurring in their bodies than healthy people without thyroid disease (12).
 Therefore, enjoy a variety of richly colored fruits and vegetables every day.
 Typically, those with more color, especially more purples and reds, will be higher in antioxidants.
 Berries are the best choice for antioxidant-rich fruits.
 Aim for 7-10 servings of vegetables and 1-3 servings of fruit.

 Feed Your Adrenal Glands

 This really deserves a blog all on its own, but here is the cheat-sheet version.